EU Ecolabel

 EU JRC Launches 3rd-Milestone Consultation On Textile Products Under ESPR

-The EU has opened a critical consultation on ecodesign requirements for textiles, setting the stage for mandatory sustainability and circularity standards under ESPR.
-Businesses must engage now to influence the technical criteria and Digital Product Passport (DPP) parameters that will determine future market access and compliance costs in the European textile market.
+The European Commission has initiated a pivotal consultation on technical ecodesign requirements for textiles to establish mandatory sustainability standards under the Ecodesign for Sustainable Products Regulation.
+Stakeholder participation is essential to shape the technical criteria and Digital Product Passport parameters that will define future market access and compliance costs.

 susproc.jrc.ec.europa.euEuropean UnionEuropean Union